Cap-and-Invest linkage

 info icon

 Washington seeks to link with the California-Québec market, and all three jurisdictions have expressed mutual interest in this possibility.
 California and Québec would need to undergo their own processes to decide whether to link.
-All three programs might need to revise some regulations, so finalizing linkage would not happen until at least 2025.
+All three programs could need revisions to some regulations, so the soonest we can reasonably expect to have a linkage agreement is late 2025.

 Find more information in our Focus on Cap-and-Invest Program Linkage resource.